pchaberski/cars/documentation/4_results.md

 | Max. training accuracy   | 99.73% | 99.44% | 98.84% | 95.83% | 95.95% | 90.38% |
 | Max. validation accuracy | 54.28% | 63.39% | 68.50% | 61.84% | 65.14% | 59.95% |

 It can be observed that adding larger penalty by increasing `weight_decay` in fact reduces overfitting, but at some point the weights become too constrained preventing the model to fit well to training data and therefore limiting validation accuracy increase.
-However with all tested values regularized version managed to improve the score without weight decay.
+However, with all tested values, regularized version managed to improve the score obtained without weight decay.

 ![Training accuracy with different values of weight decay](img/426_1_train_acc.png "Training accuracy with different values of weight decay")